ga-wdi-quizzes/week-05/README.md

 Your answer:
 ```
 A schema is used to create tables and designate the columns within them.
-You represent a one-to-many relationship by putting the id of the 'one' part of the relationship into the data values for the 'many' table.
+You represent a one-to-many relationship by putting the id of the 'one' part of the relationship into the data values for the 'many' table (foreign id).
 The wishes table would include person_id as a data value.
 ```

 ### Question 8